Flying Whales in UAE: Innovative airship could whiz in Dubai skies soon

 The airship, which can fly a few hundred to a few thousand kilometres, is not for sale and will be operated by Flying Whales Services.
 Named LCA60T, 200-metre long, 50-metre in diameter and with a 96-metre-long cargo bay, it will be able, for the first time in history, to load and unload up to 60 tonnes of heavy or bulky loads in hovering flight.

-There will be no footprint on the ground because we don't need to land to load and unload.
+There will be no footprint on the ground because it doesn't need to land to load and unload.

 The company aims to have four final assembly lines across the globe: Quebec (Canada), Nouvelle Aquitaine (France), Abu Dhabi (UAE), and the State of Victoria (Australia).
 Each facility will cater for the entire region.
 Supported by a consortium of 50 leading aeronautic partners, including Honeywell, Thales, Safran, AWS and others, the company will have a Flying Whales Industry and Flying Whales Services unit in each of the four places.